B.C. Archaeology

 THE TOUR

-We then travel by bus to Ankara where we visit the superb National Museum with its famous collection of ancient relief and sculpture.
+We then travel by bus to Gordion where we see the Tomb of Midas and the ruins of the ancient city.
+In Ankara where we visit the superb National Museum with its famous collection of ancient relief and sculpture.
 We also see the impressive Mausoleum of Ataturk, father of modern Turkey.
-A day is then spent visiting the dramatic ruins of Hattusas, the ancient capital of the Hittites.
-We also see the ruins of Alaca Huyuk, a Hittite city from the Late Bronze Age.
+A day is then spent visiting the dramatic ruins of Hattusas, the ancient capital of the Hittites during the Late Bronze Age.
 In Cappadocia we see the superb 'Fairy Chimneys' and explore the underground cities of the medieval period, including Goreme and Zelve.
 Free time is provided in Cappadocia for exploration of this picturesque area and you may wish to organise a balloon ride.

+The following morning we head to the ruins of the ancient Lydian capital Sardis.
+The temple of Artemis is particularly impressive.
 We travel north to Bergama to walk around the remarkable ruins of Pergamum with its famous theatre and temples.
 We stop to see the dramatically located Temple of Athena at Assos before exploring the ruins of ancient Troy, a place where legend and history combine.
-We then cross the Dardanelles to Gallipoli to see the ANZAC battle fields and moving memorials.
+We cross the Dardanelles to Gallipoli to see the ANZAC battle fields and moving memorials.

 The tour ends in Istanbul.
-We take a cruise up the Bosphorus to the Black Sea, make a visit to the Galata Tower overlooking the stunning Golden Horn, spend a morning in the Blue Mosque and explore the many treasures of the Istanbul Archaeological Museum.
+We take a cruise up the Bosphorus to the Black Sea, and spend a morning in the Blue Mosque.
+A day is set aside to explore the many treasures of the Istanbul Archaeological Museum.
 Free time is provided to explore the Grand Bazaar or the many other wonders that Istanbul has to offer.

 The Blue Mosque in Istanbul